c4spar/deno-cliffy/command/README.md

 retrieve the help text programmatically by using the `.showHelp()` or `.getHelp()` method.

+By default, only the first line of each option and command description is printed.
+With the long help flag (`--help`) the full description is printed for each option.

 ```typescript
 import { Command } from "https://deno.land/x/cliffy/command/command.ts";
 import { CompletionsCommand } from "https://deno.land/x/cliffy/command/completions/mod.ts";